Rental assistance Tarrant County and Fort Worth.

 St. John The Apostle Catholic Church - Low income resident families with children, disabled and elderly may qualify for limited financial assistance for rent.
 The church is at 7341 Glenview Drive, North Richland Hills, 76180, call (817) 284-5912

 Martin Luther King Center Fort Worth - Rent assistance is provided at this office.
-5565 Truman Drive, Fort Worth, Texas 76112, dial (817)871-5962
+The office is at 5565 Truman Dr, Fort Worth, TX 76112, dial ((817) 392-5966.

 Apartment Association of Tarrant County - A general information resource for Tarrant County residents is administered for those individuals who rent.
 Call 817-284-1121

 Tri Ethnic Center Fort Worth – Qualified low income may qualify for low income housing and rent help.
-Mailing address is 2950 Roosevelt Avenue Fort Worth, TX 76106-5446, (817) 871-5850
+Mailing address is 2950 Roosevelt Ave, Fort Worth, Texas 76106.
+Call (817) 392-5200.

 Arlington Urban Ministries - Provides emergency assistance to people living in Arlington Texas with rent, food, and antibiotics.
 Address is 701 Dugan Street, Arlington, Texas 76010, call (817)861-8585

 - Community Action Partners-Andrew Doc Session Center – May have funds to help prevent evictions from homes or apartments.
 Also offers longer term self-sufficiency programs.
-Street address is 201 S. Slyvania Ave., Fort Worth, TX 76111, dial (817)871-6585
+Street address is 201 S. Slyvania Ave., Fort Worth, TX 76111, dial (817) 392-6585.

-Catholic Charities Diocese Of Fort Worth – This charity organization provides emergency financial assistance from multiple churches.
+Catholic Charities Diocese Of the County and Fort Worth – This charity organization provides emergency financial assistance from multiple churches.
 There is rent help and case management to qualified individuals and families in crisis depending on availability of funds.
 They also focus on immigrants and women facing DV.
 Primary assistance is with rent and housing expenses. veterans (and their families) who rent or are homeless can also get assistance from SSVF, also known as Supportive Services for Veteran Families (SSVF).
 Call (817) 534-0814

 The Battered Women's Foundation – This non-profit links support services to provide emergency rent, transitional housing, shelter, food, clothing, furniture, foreclosure and landlord/tenant counseling, job training, gas cards, college assistance, and more.
 The address is 4166 Willman Ave, Richland Hills, Texas 76180, but they also support the Hurst area.
 Phone (817) 427-0720